galilai-group/stable-datasets/docs/source/datasets/dsprites_noise.rst

 Why No Train/Test Split?
 -----------------------

-The Color dSprites dataset does not define an official train/test split.
+The Noisy dSprites dataset does not define an official train/test split.
 It is intended for **representation learning research**, where models are trained to capture underlying factors of variation rather than to generalize across semantic classes.

 Because the dataset is a complete Cartesian product of all factor combinations, common evaluation protocols rely on:

 - Factor-wise generalization
 - Metric-based disentanglement scores
-- Robustness analysis under nuisance variations (e.g., color)
+- Robustness to background noise
 - Controlled interventions on latent variables

 Related Datasets
 ----------------

 - **dSprites**: Original grayscale version
-- **dSprites-Noisy**: Variant with background noise
+- **dSprites-Color**: Variant with random object color
 - **dSprites-Scream**: Variant with natural image backgrounds

 References